 The best way to navigate the pandemic while being mindful of employee health and your fleet’s cleanliness is to take a combined approach.
 We’ve previously discussed ways to protect drivers from COVID-19, but those methods are universal for everyone right now.
 Disinfectants can eradicate most viruses, including coronaviruses, and the EPA has recommended a list of products that have shown to be effective in fighting them.

 If you’re looking for a dependable supplier of powerful disinfection solutions that also protect your vehicles' hard and soft surfaces, as well as ventilation systems, then the Spiffy Disinfection Store is here to help.
-Don’t just clean your vehicles; disinfect and protect like the pros.
+Don’t just clean your vehicles; disinfect and protect.

 Posted in Disinfection